Amy Xiaotian Wang (王晓天) is a Chinese(ish)-American(?) writer who grew up in Beijing, Los Angeles, and Phoenix.

 Her fiction has been published in Glimmer Train and Joyland, and nominated for the Pushcart Prize.
 She is working on a novel.
-(Actually two, but it’s not worth getting into that entire saga here.)
+(Actually, two, but it’s not worth getting into that whole sorry explanation here.)

-Amy holds a B.A. in English literature from Yale University, where she was an editor for the Yale Daily News and wrote a collection of sad short stories about sea creatures.
+Amy holds a B.A. from Yale University, where she was an editor for the Yale Daily News and wrote a collection of sad short stories about the sea.

 She lives in New York City with a three-legged Carolina dog.
 She speaks fluent Mandarin and fairly reprehensible French.